Care & Maintenance for a New Garage Door

 - 28 Aug, 2025

-To maintain, and keep your new garage door looking as good as the day it was installed, please review the following tips and general practices below:
+A consistent garage door maintenance routine protects the investment you made in your new garage door installation and helps you avoid early, avoidable repairs.
+To maintain your new garage door and keep it looking as good as the day it was installed, review the following tips and general practices below.

 Use a soft cloth or sponge with warm water and a mild household liquid dish soap or a non-toxic, biodegradable cleaner.